neohiro/HoneyScan/README.md

 # 🧪 HoneyScan
-Passive Scanner for Home Networks

-> 🐝 Lightweight, beginner-friendly honeypot and passive scanner for your home or lab network.
+🐝 Lightweight, beginner-friendly honeypot and passive scanner for your home or lab network.
 See who’s scanning or snooping—learn cybersecurity by watching in real time.

 ---